 The Department of History and Philosophy of Science will automatically consider all applicants for graduate studies in HPS for trust fund maintenance awards.
 Assessment will be based on information provided in the Applicant Portal.
 The number of awards made in any year will be conditional on previous commitments and income generated by the fund.
 Initial offers of funding will be made in February each year, and awards will continue to be allocated until the application deadline has been reached, or all the available funding has been committed.

-Wellcome Trust Awards in History of Medicine
+Wellcome Trust Awards in Medical Humanities